 The case for a Comprehensive Approach 2.0: How NATO can combat Chinese and Russian political warfare

 Kathleen J. McInnis and Clementine G. Starling outline how NATO’s Comprehensive Approach program can serve as a model to counter political warfare at the strategic level.

-Dr. Kathleen J. McInnis is a nonresident senior fellow with the Scowcroft Center for Strategy and Security.
-She currently serves as an international security analyst for the Congressional Research Service, writing on US defense policy and strategy issues.
+Dr. Kathleen J. McInnis was a nonresident senior fellow with the Scowcroft Center for Strategy and Security’s Transatlantic Security Initiative and Forward Defense practice.

 Kathleen has commented on international affairs on television, radio, and print.
 She has appeared on CNN, Sky News, BBC, Al Jazeera English, and Voice of America.
 Her articles have featured in publications including The Atlantic Monthly, Defense One, Foreignpolicy.com, The Washington Quarterly, Defense News, War on the Rocks and The Washington Times, and was a contributing author to several Chatham House and CSIS studies.
 She was awarded her MSc in international relations from the London School of Economics in 2002, and completed her PhD in the Department of War Studies, King’s College London in 2017.
 Her book on coalitions, How and Why States Defect from Contemporary Military Coalitions, was published by Palgrave in 2019.
 Kathleen is also the author of novel, The Heart of War: Misadventures in the Pentagon (Post Hill Press, 2018).
 She is also a contributing author to the edited volume Strategy Strikes Back: What Star Wars Teaches Us About Modern Military Conflict, released by Potomac Press in April 2018.